 This guy spent the majority of his young adulthood commingling with hookers, killing Philistines, and terrorizing small animals, all in the name of self-entertainment.
 Seriously, he was a wicked dude.

-But for the sake of not leaving you, the reader, nauseous at the end of this story, we’ll gloss over the more unpleasant details of Samson’s life (like how he “ripped” a full-grown lion apart.
-Wait, what??)
-Instead, we’ll focus on his hair and how it defined him, and eventually decided his fate.
+But for the sake of not leaving you, the reader, nauseous at the end of this story, we’ll gloss over the more unpleasant details of Samson’s life (like how he “ripped” a full-grown lion apart).
+Instead, we’ll focus on his hair, how it defined him, and eventually decided his fate.

 Legend Has It

-Let’s pause for a moment to reflect on that.
-Samson was not unlike longhairs of today; except our locks are the source of our individuality, our confidence, our sense of adventure, and our commitment to going against the status quo.
 Samson’s mane gave him strength, and his strength set him apart as a man and a warrior.
-A longhair’s mane gives him an identity, and that identity gives him steadfastness and confidence in all aspects of his life.
+A Longhair’s mane gives him identity, and that identity gives him steadfastness and confidence in all aspects of his life.

 Baaad move, Sammy.

-Delilah butchers his divine doo in the night while he sleeps, stripping him of his strength.
+Delilah shears his locks in the night while he sleeps, stripping him of his strength.
 Philistine soldiers capture and abduct him, and he is unable to fight them off.